MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ne-d3d12umddi-d3d12ddi_resource_flags_0003.md

 ### -field D3D12DDI_RESOURCE_FLAG_0020_VIDEO_DECODE_REFERENCE_ONLY

-This resource may only be used as a decode reference frame.
-It may only be written to or read by the video decode operation.
+This resource can only be used as a decode reference frame.
+It can only be written to or read by the video decode operation.

 ### -field D3D12DDI_RESOURCE_FLAG_0020_CONTENT_PROTECTION